ifeanyichukwujames/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents list of the current directory
+change the working directory to the user's home directory